ezsystems/commerce-documentation/docs/guide/product_description/ordering_process.md

 ![](img/invoice_adress.png)

 Step 3: For delivery address the user can either choose the invoice address, one of the addresses from his address book or enter a new delivery address.
-Only the offered delivery addresses will be fetched from the ERP.
+Only the chosen delivery addresses will be fetched from the ERP.

 ![](img/image2019-1-20_17-28-30.png)